Georgia Rental Lease Agreement Templates (7)

 • Tenant’s Ability to Terminate

-• With proof of domestic violence (police report), tenants can terminate their lease early.
+• With proof of domestic violence (police report).

 • Provide 30 days’ notice to terminate a month-to-month lease.[4]